Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 This style will allow players to use !wrestle on a target to do damage and attempt to inflict stun.
 This style also increases damage done with HandToHand weapons.

-* Added two new dungeons
+* Added new dungeons
 Added the level 20 dungeon: Antlion's Den and the level 1000 dungeon: Tomb of Terror

+* Added new Torment levels
+Several new torment levels have been added to challenge players.

+* Added Ammo
+Several new weapons now require special ammo in order to use.

 Changes:
 - Changed the max number of access-controlled characters players can enter into a battle.
 The max is now two per person.